How to change a fiddle string

 There are several reasons you may want to change a fiddle string or a set of strings.
-Many fiddle strings are ‘wound’, with a thin wire wrapped in a tight spiral around a core.
+Many fiddle strings are ‘wound’, and have a thin wire wrapped in a tight spiral around a core.
 As strings get old this thin wire becomes worn and can break.
-If this happens, you’ll notice an area on the string that feels rough under the finger.
+If this happens you’ll notice an area on the string that feels rough under the finger.
 It generally happens on the area of the string that the fingers fall on most often when playing.

 Occasionally an individual string may snap completely.

 If your strings haven’t been changed for a long time you may notice that a particular string sounds much less resonant, or that you find it much harder to hear whether it’s in tune or not.
 This is a sign it’s time to put on a new set.